nymtech/demo-mixnet-electron-chat/README.md

 The first arguments allows you to supersede the nym client id being used.
 However, it is then your responsibility to ensure the appropriate keys and configuration file exist in `~/.nym`

-The second argument, which is expected to be a number between 1024 and 49151 will change the port used for websocket communcation of the electron application with the mixnet client.
+The second argument, which is expected to be a number between 1024 and 49151 will change the port used for websocket communication of the Electron application with the mixnet client.
 By default a random, open port is chosen.

 So for example, to run it with hardcoded id `Alice` on port `9001`, you would call it with: `./build/mixnet-electron-client-0.0.2.AppImage Alice 9001`.